nhsconnect/Dose-Syntax-Implementation/README.md

 To contribute to the repository, please ensure you update your local repository so it is inline with the latest changes with the origin e.g. `git fetch` and `git pull`.

-If you have an old version of this repository before 3rd Feb 2021, you may want to reset your local `master` and `gh-pages` branches with origin.
+If you have an old version of this repository before 3rd Feb 2021, you may want to reset your local `master` branch with origin.
-For example: `git reset --hard origin/master` or `git reset --hard origin/gh-pages`.
+For example: `git reset --hard origin/master`.

-### Branch strategy
+### Branching strategy

-This repository uses [GitHub Flow](https://guides.github.com/introduction/flow/) for the branch strategy.
+This repository uses [GitHub Flow](https://guides.github.com/introduction/flow/) for the branching strategy.

 #### Branches